nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 #### Printing calendar for the current week:

-Print the personal calendar for the current week.
+Print the personal calendar for the next 7 days.

 Format: `print timeline week`

 #### Printing calendar for the current month:

-Print the personal calendar for the current month.
+Print the personal calendar for the next 31 days.

 Format: `print timeline month`